-Links with Other Agencies - Close working relationships are established between outside agencies eg Educational Psychology Service, Social Services, School Counsellor, Education Welfare Officer, EWMHS, Attendance Officer, School Nurse, Local Authority School and Learning Services, Lighthouse Etc.
+Links with Other Agencies - Close working relationships are established between outside agencies eg Educational Psychology Service, Social Services, School Counsellor, Education Welfare Officer, CAMHS, Attendance Officer, School Nurse, Local Authority School and Learning Services, Lighthouse etc.

-In order to make the transition from primary school to secondary school as smooth as possible for students with special educational needs, the Head of Inclusion/SENCO in liaison with the Head of Year 7, visit our partner primary schools towards the end of the summer term.
+To make the transition from primary school to secondary school as smooth as possible for students with special educational needs, the Head of Inclusion/SENCO in liaison with the Head of Year, visit our partner primary schools towards the end of the summer term.
 The purpose of these visits is to meet the student and their teachers, and to look at and discuss the students' work.
 The SENCO ensures that Colleagues are aware of the learning difficulties and needs of students.